virtualrobotix/vrbrain_nuttx/NuttX/NxWidgets/UnitTests/README.txt

    to change anything further in the nuttx/.config file if you are using either of these configurations.

-   g) Other apps/.config changes -- NON-NSH configurations only.
+   f) Other .config file changes -- NON-NSH configurations only.

    Entry Point.
 You will need to set the entry point in the .config file.
    For NSH configurations, the entry point will always be "nsh_main" and you